opendevstack/ods-core/ods-devenv/packer/README.md

         --instance-type ${instance_type} \
     | tee "/tmp/ami_builds/build_$(echo "${branch}" | tr "/" "_")_$(date +%Y%m%dT%H%M%S).log"'
 ```
-PACKER_LOG
-:Make packer's log behavior more verbose for improved error handling and debugging.
+PACKER_LOG: Make packer's log behavior more verbose for improved error handling and debugging.

-AWS_MAX_ATTEMPTS
-:The resulting AMI size for ODS in a box images is about 100GB which results in longer processing times on AWS side.
+AWS_MAX_ATTEMPTS: The resulting AMI size for ODS in a box images is about 100GB which results in longer processing times on AWS side.
 To avoid timeouts in packer, increase values for AWS_MAX_ATTEMPTS and AWS_POLL_DELAY_SECONDS

-AWS_POLL_DELAY_SECONDS
-:The resulting AMI size for ODS in a box images is about 100GB which results in longer processing times on AWS side.
+AWS_POLL_DELAY_SECONDS: The resulting AMI size for ODS in a box images is about 100GB which results in longer processing times on AWS side.
 To avoid timeouts in packer, increase values for AWS_MAX_ATTEMPTS and AWS_POLL_DELAY_SECONDS